RL unknotter, hard unknots and unknotting number: Background and notation

 encoding the cyclic order of the four half-edges incident to each crossing, together with the over/under structure.
 For example:

 (Sometimes PD codes are written $PD[X[a,b,c,d],\dots]$, but we usually omit the $PD$ and the $X$.)

 \begin{Remark} We work with diagrammatic encodings compatible with \texttt{spherogram} (as shipped with \texttt{SnapPy} \cite{CullerDunfieldWeeks-SnapPy}).
 Throughout, a \emph{diagram} means a \emph{planar diagram} (PD) encoding of an oriented link diagram.
-We also use \emph{Dowker--Thistlethwaite (DT) codes} but they are less important for our purpose, so we will not recall them.
+We also use \emph{Dowker--Thistlethwaite (DT) codes} (in some of the extra material, not in this file) but they are less important for our purpose, so we will not recall them.
 We routinely convert between PD codes and other standard encodings whenever available. \end{Remark}

 Our move set consists of diagrammatic simplifications (Reidemeister 1/2/3 and standard ``cleanup'' and isotopy routines) together with a small amount of randomization (shuffling local R3 choices).
 This is intentionally conservative: we want a move set that is uncontroversial for knot theorists and easy to verify independently.